jr0d/mercury/README.md

 ```

-The purpose of MercuryId is to create an indexable value devices that will never change.
+The purpose of MercuryId is to create an indexable value for devices that will never change.
 The Id can easily be
 re-generated via the aforementioned algorithm should it ever be lost.

-### Frontend API
-Mercury provide simple bottle service for querying the inventory, viewing active agents and their capabilities, and
-scheduling jobs.
-Front end documentation can be found here: XXX

 ### Mercury Agent
 The core agent that operates within an ephemeral OS running on an inventory target (device still under provider